 Huerquehue National Park is a popular trekking area and some of the popular hiking trails include:

-Some of the protected mammals found in Huerquehue National Park include the mammals:
+Some of the protected species of fauna that can be found in the park include:

 Protected birds include: